 New Hampshire breweries are a booming business.
 It seems like every other day someone is opening up a new brewpub or nanobrewery in the United States, hoping to live the dream.
 Here in New England craft beer drinkers drink it up, pardon the pun.
-So if you can put down the Hooksett fireworks for a moment, maybe you can get your hands on a growler of pale ale.
+So, if you can put down the Hooksett-purchased fireworks for a moment, maybe you can get your hands on a growler of pale ale.

 Whoa!
 We didn't know NH broke from the New England mold (NEIPA) and went rogue with their own take on the IPA.
 Brewers around the Granite State, including New London's Flying Goose (Beermuda Triangle, Kumquat Dinosaur, and Rags To Riches) and Concord's Concord Craft Brewing Company (Conquered NHIPA) have created New Hampshire IPAs.